-The streets of Trastevere are winding and interconnected, not to mention safe, making it a fantastic place to spend a few hours getting lost.
+The streets of Trastevere are winding and interconnected, not to mention relatively safe, making it a fantastic place to spend a few hours getting lost.

 8. drink bellinis & eat carpaccio in venice

-No Italian city embodies romance quite like Venice, and enjoying a bellini or plate of fresh carpaccio is quintessential Venetian opulence.
+No Italian city embodies romance quite like Venice, and enjoying a Bellini or plate of fresh carpaccio is quintessential Venetian opulence.
 If you have the time, spend one or two days in Venice and be sure to include these culinary wonders.

 Opened in 1931, Harry’s Bar is an iconic restaurant located at Calle Vallaresso in Venice.
 Long-time hangout of Ernest Hemingway, Harry’s was also a favorite locale of people like Charlie Chaplin, Alfred Hitchcock, Truman Copote, and Orson Welles.